 Van Pelt, (The Main Antagonist of Jumanji) returns as The Big Baddie in the second installment.
 This time he’s portrayed by Bobby Cannavale, and he also did a good job on his performance.

-I’m surprised that Nick Jonas did a good job for his performance.
+Although I’m not a fan of The Jonas Brothers, I was surprised Nick Jonas did a good job for his performance.
 When I first saw him in the movie, I responded with the word, “EGAD!”
 Turns out he wasn’t boring at all.

 Storyline didn’t recycle elements from the original film.
 This is a different movie adding unique elements to the mythos of Jumanji.